MarchLiu/jaskell-java8/readme.md

  - make parsec combinators easier to use
  - make group/order by accept name list
  - add choice(list of parsecs) function
+ - make name could escape
+ - make parameters of sql more clean